 Below we have another classy movie led illustration featuring probably the best helmet ever designed for the silver screen, which appeared of course in quite possibly the greatest sci-fi film ever made.
 Alien, what more do you need to know?
 Actually one thing I’m not 100% sure on who the character actually is, the title reads simply ‘Navigator’.
 Well nothing wrong with a little mystery I guess!

-As a quick sidenote it’s nice to see Tyler has included the original Weyland Yutani winged shoulder patch, this of course was orginally designed by John Mollo whom I profiled mid 2011 (Oscar winning Starwars costume designer).
+As a quick sidenote, it’s nice to see Tyler has included the original Weyland Yutani winged shoulder patch, this of course was originally designed by John Mollo whom I profiled mid-2011 (Oscar-winning Starwars costume designer).
 If you’ve not had a look you can check that post out here.

 Terry Gilliam’s ‘Brazil’

 So just art from a single ‘super sample’ here, Martin is definitely someone I wish to profile properly, in the meantime though you can marvel at more from his gloriously rich and expansive portfolio via martinansin.com – utterly, utterly enviable!